Merry we meet - Merry we meet - Merry we meet

 Written and compiled by George Knowles.

-“The Wickedest Man in the World”, Crowley was a powerful magician, poet,
+and “The Wickedest Man in the World”, Crowley was a powerful

-also a one-time witch, though most of the elders of the craft would discredit
+was once a practicing witch, although most of the elders of the craft would

 Crowley was born on the 12th October 1875 in Leamington Spa, Warwickshire.
 His parents Edward Crowley and his wife Emily were wealthy brewers and the epitome of respectability.
 They were also devout Christians and staunch members of the Plymouth Brethren sect.
 They brought up young Crowley in an atmosphere of pious religious narrow-mindedness, against which he constantly rebelled.
 His whole life thereafter seems to have been a revolt against his parents and everything they stood for.
 His father died when he was 11 years old.